Chart Color Schemes

 Population growth drivers in Oak Flats are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, the estimated population of Oak Flats as of Feb 2026 is around 7,138.
-This reflects a growth of 298 people since the 2021 Census, which reported a population of 6,840.
-The change was inferred from AreaSearch's resident population estimate of 7,028 following examination of ABS ERP data release in June 2024 and an additional 242 validated new addresses since the Census date.
-This results in a density ratio of 1,893 persons per square kilometer, above national averages assessed by AreaSearch.
-Oak Flats's growth rate of 4.4% since census is within 1.5 percentage points of Rest of NSW's 5.9%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+The estimated population of Oak Flats is around 7,138 as of Feb 2026.
+This figure reflects an increase of 298 people since the 2021 Census, which reported a population of 6,840.
+The change is inferred from AreaSearch's estimation of the resident population at 7,028 following examination of ABS data released in June 2024, and an additional 242 validated new addresses since the Census date.
+This results in a density ratio of 1,893 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Oak Flats's growth rate of 4.4% since the census is within 1.5 percentage points of Rest of NSW's 5.9%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an above median growth for non-metropolitan areas, with Oak Flats projected to grow by 1,596 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 21.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an above median growth for national non-metropolitan areas, with Oak Flats expected to grow by 1,530 persons to 2041, reflecting a total increase of 19.9% over the 17 years.

 Frequently Asked Questions - Population